 Do talk to your customers directly

 One of the easiest ways to improve your digital marketing is by talking to your customers.
+Keep Moving Care is good example, you can try their live chat.
 Ask them to complete a quick survey to get insights into your digital marketing efforts.
 If you are struggling to get people to answer questions, you could offer a discount on your products, in exchange for completing a survey.

 Do increase your video output